ipropper/easybatch-tutorials/src/main/java/org/easybatch/tutorials/basic/helloworld/README.md

 ## Description

-This tutorial is a simple batch application that reads tweets from a String and prints them out to the standard output.
+This tutorial is a simple batch application that reads tweets from a flat file and prints them out to the standard output.

 ## Pre-requisite